 Hey Salty Friends!

 As the weather gets cooler, we’re wearing sandals and flip-flops less frequently and thinking our feet need a little extra TLC.
-Treating them to a sugar scrub seemed like just the thing so we made one that did the trick.
+Treating them to a sugar scrub seemed like just the thing so we made one that really does the trick.

 You can purchase sugar scrubs but making one takes no time at all and costs very little compared to any you will buy.
 You need only a few ingredients and we used just three: sugar, a base oil, and an essential oil.
 We chose coconut oil as our base because it is fantastic for skin.
-Another popular choice is sunflower oil.
-Vitamin E oil can also be used or added as a supplemental oil since it is good for the skin, and essential oils are completely optional.
+Every single time we’ve made this recipe, we’ve used Spectrum Organic Coconut Oil.
+There is no particular reason we chose this brand other than it’s what was available in the health food section of our grocery store the first time we made the sugar scrub.
+We like it and we’ve stayed with it.
+Another popular choice for the base oil is sunflower oil.
+Vitamin E oil can also be used or added as a supplemental oil since it is good for the skin, and the essential oils (for fragrance and health benefits) are completely optional.
 If you don’t want any fragrance or benefits other than the scrub–leave the essential oils out.

 Here is our recipe.
 Happy sugar scrubbing!